The horocyclic metric on Teichm{\"u}ller spaces: The general surface case

-From Teichm\"uller's theorem and \Cref{prop:horocyclic-vector-field}, each non-zero tangent vector to $\teich_{g,m}$ at a point $x$ is represented by the horocyclic vector up to a scalar.
+From Teichm\"uller's theorem and \Cref{prop:horocyclic-vector-field}, each non-zero tangent vector to $\teich_{g,m}$ at a point $x$ is represented by a horocyclic vector up to a scalar.
 We define the \emph{horocyclic norm} on $T_x\teich_{g,m}$ by

 From \eqref{eq:teichmuller-beltrami}, we have the following theorem, which is a complete analogue of \Cref{thm:earthquake_norm}. \begin{theorem} We have the following identity

 on $T\teich_{g,m}$. \end{theorem}